Local intersections of Lagrangian manifolds correspond to catastrophe theory: Lagrangian contact problems and catastrophe theory

-\begin{remark} We see from the proof of \cref{prop:IndofCotStructure} that if the intersection of $\Lambda$ and $X$ is not tangential then the dimension of $\underline X$ is greater than 0 and there exist two cotangent bundle structures such that $\phi^\alpha$ and $\phi^\beta$ are stably right equivalent but {\em not} right equivalent: to a cotangent bundle structure over $X$ defined\footnote{Recall from \cref{rem:cobundleStructure1Form} that suitable 1-forms define cotangent bundle structures.} by a canonical 1-form $\alpha$ for which $\Lambda$ is graphical choose another cotangent bundle structure $\beta = \alpha + \d H$ with
+\begin{remark} We see from the proof of \cref{prop:IndofCotStructure} that if the intersection of $\Lambda$ and $X$ is not tangential then the dimension of $\underline X$ is greater than 0 and there exist two cotangent bundle structures such that $\phi^\alpha$ and $\phi^\beta$ are stably right equivalent but {\em not} right equivalent. \Cref{ex:IntersectionExample} is an instance of this phenomenon.
+In the general case, to a cotangent bundle structure over $X$ defined\footnote{Recall from \cref{rem:cobundleStructure1Form} that suitable 1-forms define cotangent bundle structures.} by a canonical 1-form $\alpha$ for which $\Lambda$ is graphical choose another cotangent bundle structure $\beta = \alpha + \d H$ with

-where $D$ is an invertible symmetric matrix which has a different signature then $B$.
+where $D$ is an invertible symmetric matrix which has a different signature than $B$.
 As in the proof of \cref{prop:IndofCotStructure}, the coordinates $(x,\xi)$ refer to Darboux coordinates with respect to the $\alpha$-structure.
 We get $B'=D$ which is invertible such that $\Lambda$ is graphical for the cotangent bundle structure defined by $\beta$.
 However, the signatures of $\Hess \phi^\alpha(0)$ and $\Hess \phi^\beta(0)$ do not coincide. \end{remark}